 Criteria JORC Code Explanation Commentary Database integrity Measures taken to ensure that data has not been corrupted by, for example, transcription or keying errors, between its initial collection and its use for Mineral Resource estimation purposes.
 Data validation procedures used.
 Assay data files are generated electronically by the laboratory is emailed to BC Iron, so at no stage is there a manual data entry step which could introduce errors.
 Collar surveys are downloaded from RTK GPS instruments, which also negates data entry.
 Sequence of drilling is checked against sequential hole_id, and the drill geologist notes, to ensure the correct positioning of the drill hole.
 Site visits Comment on any site visits undertaken by the Competent Person and the outcome of those visits.
-If no site visits have been undertaken indicate why this is the case. • The Competent Person for the Outcamp 5 and Warrigal 1 Mineral Resource statement is a full-time employee of BC Iron Limited and visits the site on a regular basis.
+If no site visits have been undertaken indicate why this is the case.
+The Competent Person for the Warrigal 1 and Warrigal 2 Mineral Resource statement is a full-time employee of BC Iron Limited and visits the site on a regular basis.
 Geological interpretation Confidence in (or conversely, the uncertainty of) the geological interpretation of the mineral deposit.
 Nature of the data used and of any assumptions made.
 The effect, if any, of alternative interpretations on Mineral Resource estimation.
 The use of geology in guiding and controlling Mineral Resource estimation.
-The factors affecting continuity both of grade and geology. and mining since it commenced in November 2010.
+The factors affecting continuity both of grade and geology.
+Interpretation of the CID deposits is aided by the geological knowledge acquired through drilling and mining since mining commenced in November 2010.
 The geological interpretation of mineralised boundaries is considered robust and alternative interpretations do not have the potential to impact significantly on the Mineral Resource.
 Logged lithological information has been considered at the interpretation and estimation stages.
-Dimensions • The extent and variability of the Mineral Resource expressed as length (along strike or otherwise), plan width, and depth below surface to the upper and lower limits of the Mineral Resource.
+The CIDs are Tertiary aged deposits with no identified structural control.
+Local grade variability has been identified through grade control drilling and production reconciliations.
+Dimensions The extent and variability of the Mineral Resource expressed as length (along strike or otherwise), plan width, and depth below surface to the upper and lower limits of the Mineral Resource.
 The Mineral Resources are contained within preserved palaeochannels which are now topographic highs (mesas) with a curvi-linear strike.
-The Outcamp 5 mesa has a strike length from 1,500m while the Warrigal 1 mesa has a strike length of 1,200m.
+The Warrigal 1 mesa has a strike length from 1,200m while the Warrigal 2 mesa has a strike length of 600m.
 The CID resources outcrop at surface, and the deepest part of the resource extends approximately 20 to 25m below surface.
-Estimation and modelling techniques • The nature and appropriateness of the estimation technique(s) applied and key assumptions, including treatment of extreme grade values, domaining, interpolation parameters and maximum distance of extrapolation from data points.
-If a computer assisted estimation method was chosen include a description of • The Outcamp 5 and Warrigal 1 estimates were completed by QG Consulting ("QG") in conjunction with BC Iron in 2014.
-The geological and mineralisation interpretations were completed by BC Iron using Minesight software, while geostatistical assessment was completed by QG.
-The resulting parameters were used to estimate both deposits using the Ordinary Kriging ("OK") estimation technique.
-The estimate was